 This involves in counselling, support groups, and educational workshops that help people get control of their lives even as they continue to use substances such as drugs and alcohol.
 You are open to receiving information and referral to other healthcare and services for your addiction.

 Nearly 4,000 Canadians died from apparent opioid overdoses in 2017 – and it was the leading known cause of death among people experiencing homelessness in Toronto.
-In response to these alarming statistics, Fred Victor opened a Safe Consumption Site to support community members and prevent overdoses.
+In response to these alarming statistics, Fred Victor opened a Consumption and Treatment Services to support community members and prevent overdoses.

 At this full-service harm reduction site, people who use injectable drugs can do so under the supervision of trained staff.
 It includes sterile injection supplies, education on overdose prevention, intervention health counselling and referrals to services such as drug treatment, housing and income support.